Ecco-SC/Ecco/Guidance.md

 You must create a new namespace `EccoExample` as the domain of your addon under `EccoAddon`, plugin will search all namespaces under `EccoAddon` and excute `GetAuthor` `GetContactInfo` `PluginInit` `MapInit` `MapActived` `MapStart` methods one by one

-As you can see from exaple, add and new marco just simply call `e_ScriptParser.Register` method in `PluginInit`
+As you can see from exaple, add and new marco just simply call `EccoScriptParser::Register` method in `PluginInit`

 When the return value of marco is `true`, money will be deducted, otherwise the purchase will be considered as failed and keep money.